Forecasters call for at least 10 times as much snow in Washington this winter compared to last

-We interviewed via email seven forecasters who either own their own forecasting business or represent larger companies.
+We interviewed via email seven forecasters who either own forecasting businesses or represent larger companies.
 All but two predicted just 10 inches or so for the winter.
 The two outliers are calling for more than 20 inches, offering a glimmer of hope for area snow lovers.

-Most of forecasters we queried named La Niña as the primary reason snow amounts may be somewhat depressed.
+Most of the forecasters we queried named La Niña as the primary reason snow amounts may be somewhat depressed.

 During La Niña events, characterized by cooler than normal ocean waters in the tropical Pacific Ocean, the prevailing storm track is typically north of Washington.
-Such tracks draw in mild air when precipitation threatens, meaning more wintry mix events and rain, rather than snow.
+Such tracks draw in mild air when precipitation threatens, meaning more wintry-mix events and rain, rather than snow.
 Also, storms that track north of Washington usually produce less precipitation than storms that come up from the south.

 Historically, La Niña winters have produced slightly less snow than El Niño winters, when storms more frequently approach from the south.

-Five of the seven forecasters we reached out to called for a milder-than-normal winter for the sixth season in a row (our last colder-than-average winter was in 2015).
-However, several noted that while La Niñas often draw mild air into the area, they can be very volatile and sometimes involve brutal blasts of Arctic air.
+Five of the seven forecasters we reached out to called for a milder-than-normal winter for the sixth season in a row.
+(Our last colder-than-average winter was in 2015.)
+However, several noted that while La Niñas often draw mild air into the area, they can be volatile and sometimes involve brutal blasts of Arctic air.

-The official outlook from the National Oceanic and Atmospheric Administration favors a milder-than-normal winter in Washington, largely due to La Niñas influence on the prevailing storm track.
+The official outlook from the National Oceanic and Atmospheric Administration favors a milder than normal winter in Washington, largely due to the La Niña influence on the prevailing storm track.

-The two forecasters who called for snowy and/or cold winters pointed to the fact that configuration of weather systems in the northern Pacific Ocean and high latitudes, from Alaska to Greenland, can override the effects of La Niña and see early indications this could be the case in the upcoming winter.
+The two forecasters who called for snowy and/or cold winters pointed to the fact that the configuration of weather systems in the northern Pacific Ocean and high latitudes, from Alaska to Greenland, can override the effects of La Niña.
+They see early indications this could be the case in the upcoming winter.

-It’s worth pointing out that last year all of the forecasters interviewed for this story predicted a snowier-than-normal winter, and they were all wrong.
+It’s worth pointing out that all of the forecasters interviewed last year predicted a snowier than normal winter, and they were all wrong.
 (The Weather Company’s Todd Crawford, whose outlook is included below, did not participate in last year’s exercise.)

-Capital Weather Gang will issue its own outlook for the upcoming 2020-2021 winter in early November.
+The Capital Weather Gang will issue its outlook for the 2020-2021 winter in early November.

-Below we summarize the outlooks from the seven meteorologists we contacted:
+Below, we summarize the outlooks from the seven meteorologists we contacted:

 Joe Bastardi, WeatherBell